ninabarzh/broomstick/content/posts/psyops.md

 In the 21st century the battlefield moved online.
 Russian disinformation in Ukraine and during the 2016 US elections show how PSYOPs exploit social media: tailored messages, amplified biases, network effects.
-The mechanics echo wartime propaganda—the medium is new.
+The mechanics echo wartime propaganda, the medium is new.

 ---